canonical/rockcraft/docs/tutorials/getting-started-with-flask.rst

     $ curl localhost:8000
     Hello, world!

-The Flask application should again respond with ``Hello, world!``.
-Stop the rock and remove the container and image for now:
+The Flask application should again respond with ``Hello, world!`` Stop the rock and remove the container and image for now:

 .. literalinclude:: code/getting-started-with-flask/task.yaml